"...one of greatest songwriters I've met in a long time."

 - NeuFutur Magazine

-Bret Mosley's critically-acclaimed debut album Light & Blood was released in Dec '07 on Woodstock MusicWorks, and hailed as "a heart-felt masterpiece" by NeuFutur Magazine.
-The album's thirteen tracks were recorded over a two-day span in March '07 by Pete Caigan (Bad Brains, Tony Levin) at Flymax Studio in Woodstock, NY.
+Bret's critically-acclaimed debut album, Light & Blood, was released in Dec '07 on Woodstock MusicWorks, and hailed as "a heart-felt masterpiece" by NeuFutur Magazine.
+The album's thirteen tracks were recorded in two days in March '07 by Pete Caigan (Bad Brains, Tony Levin) at Flymax Studio in Woodstock, NY.
 The record was mixed by Grammy-nominated engineer Roman Klun (Sarah McLachlan, Joan Osborne, Spin Doctors).
 Every track was performed live with no overdubs or punch-ins.

 The result is at once lean and lush...a smoldering confessional work...soulful Americana laced with a driving groove.
 Light & Blood's SRO release party at the Bearsville Theater in Woodstock was listed in the Top 5 Live Shows of 2007 by New York's Times-Record—just behind Jack Ingram, Ted Nugent, Queen Latifah and Bob Dylan.

-In 2008, Bret recorded and released Charge with Jerry Joseph and Steve Drizos on Joseph’s Cosmo Sex School label.
+In 2008, Bret released Charge with Jerry Joseph and drummer Steve Drizos on Joseph’s Cosmo Sex School label.

-Mosley's latest release, X-ING is out October 29, 2013 on his own Out Of The Park Records.
-That same week, he begins production on his next recording project at Quarter After Blue Studios in Oxford, MS.
+Mosley's latest studio effort, X-ING, was released October 29, 2013 on his own Out Of The Park Records.
+He has begun production on his next record at Quarter After Blue Studios in Tupelo, MS. The project will feature guest appearances by several prominent Mississippi artists.